betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 For example, of the 67 best practices listed at the Passing level, 16 of them are in the area of security.
 And of the 55 Silver-level practices and 23 Gold-level practices, 18 and 5, respectively, are in the area of security.
 The reason that is so interesting is that much of the software development communities focus on software engineering best practices only pays a cursory treatment to security.
-For example, of the over 900 pages in the book "Code Complete: 2nd Edition" [???], exactly one paragraph is devoted to the area of software security in section 3.5 "Architecture Prerequisite":
+For example, of the over 900 pages in the book "Code Complete: 2nd Edition"<sup>[cc2nd]</sup>, exactly one paragraph is devoted to the area of software security in section 3.5 "Architecture Prerequisite":

 > The architecture should describe the approach to design-level and code-level security.
 > If a thread model has not previously been built, it should be built at architecture time.